 General Press Release

-Admission for the exhibit is $7 for adults, $6 for Senior Citizens; and $5 for Children ages 3-18 (under 3 free).
+Admission for the exhibit is $7 for adults, $6 for Senior Citizens and college students, and $5 for Children ages 3-18 (under 3 free).
 Proceeds from the event help fund the educational and exhibit programs sponsored by the Mahoning Valley Historical Society.

 Visitors have called the display “like something out of New York City – it’s so elaborate and detailed it’s impossible to see everything in just one walk-through.”
 Visitors are welcome on the self guided tour to make multiple passes through the period rooms as well as visit the second floor local history exhibits.
-The Anne Kilcawley Christmas Hands-On History Room will feature a patriotic Christmas with period artifacts, decorations and special weekend craft projects.
-Weekend events are scheduled which include author appearances, visits with Santa Claus, lectures and workshops.
-Visit www.memoriesofchristmaspast.com for dates and details.
+The Anne Kilcawley Christman Hands-On History Room will feel like walking into Santa’s Workshop in the North Pole, with elves, reindeer games and even a naughty and nice list.
+Special events are scheduled throughout the run of the exhibit which will include lectures, behind the ropes tours, and twilight hours.

 Press Photos & Logos